jweaver72/EGZUMMER-WIKI/Radio-operation.md

 ## How2 use Chirp with this radio.

-Press the programming cable firmly into the radio and check that a _**Blue LED**_ lights up near the antenna.
+Press the programming cable firmly into the radio and check that a _**blue LED**_ lights up near the antenna.

 Initially, Chirp comes with popup.
 Configure that something like this.